 Store leftovers in the refrigerator for up to 5 days, or keep in the freezer for up to 2 months.
 Reheat in the microwave or toaster oven.

-For fluffier pancakes use less milk, for thinner pancakes use a tad (splash or two) more.
+For fluffier pancakes use only 1 cup milk, for thinner pancakes use a tad more (splash or two).
 For the pancakes shown here, I used a tad more milk.

 If using a heavy flour, such as whole wheat or oat, add a tad more milk to the batter (start with a tablespoon or two).